codeurjc/contafin/DOCKER.md

 With the scripts you can build the contafin image in a easy way and publish it in the dockerhub repo.

 To execute the scripts you can simply use the right button and execute with powershell.
-You need to give docker permissions to manipulate the disk C. You have to go to Docker settings -> Shared Drives -> Mark C -> Apply.
+You need to give docker permissions to manipulate the C disk.
+You have to go to Docker settings -> Shared Drives -> Mark C -> Apply.

 Scripts: